 I have five pieces of cast-iron cookware: two frying pans, a flat skillet, a biscuit pan, and a popover pan.
 I love looking at them and cooking with them.
 What’s not to love?
 But for all the newbies, here are some benefits of cast iron cooking.

-They bear the heft and weight of history (and feel like it, too).
+Cast-iron bears the heft and weight of history (and feels like it, too).
 The Chinese developed cast-iron foundries 2500 years ago, and probably the first iron cooking utensils.
 The cast-iron kettles, cauldrons, spiders, and Dutch ovens of my Colonial ancestors produced much of the cuisine we call American.
 They look good on my wood-fired kitchen stove, a stove of Amish design, which is plain, simple, and black, with a cast-iron cooking surface.

 Here are more benefits of cast iron cooking:

 - Cast iron cookware conducts, distributes, and retains heat evenly, cooking at a lower temperature than pots and pans made from other materials..
 There are no hot or cold spots in your pans.

 - They are oven proof, containing no wooden or plastic parts, important when cooking on a woodstove, which I do throughout the colder months.
 They also go from stovetop to oven with no melting, cracking, or warping.